This resource offers tips, strategies and advice if you are studying with Asperger’s Syndrome or another autism spectrum disorder (ASD).

-Students may find it useful to explain to others the effects of Asperger’s Syndrome and the possible impact on study.
+You may find it useful to explain the effects of Asperger’s Syndrome to your lecturers and tutors and the possible impact on study.
 For example:

-- Communication difficulties: conversation skills; interpreting non-verbal cues; understanding sarcasm or metaphor; making/maintaining eye contact; inappropriate/insensitive use of language
+- communication difficulties, such as: conversation skills, interpreting non-verbal cues, understanding sarcasm or metaphor, making/maintaining eye contact or inappropriate/insensitive use of language

-- Social difficulties: engaging with and relating to others; understanding humour; preference to be left alone; frustration and impatience with others
+- social difficulties, such as: engaging with and relating to others, understanding humour, preference to be left alone, frustration and impatience with others

-- Response to some subjects: lack of interest/motivation or distress/agitation
+- response to some subjects: lack of interest and motivation or distress and agitation.

 - Clarify reasons for study, overall objectives and goals, interests and strengths.

 - Be prepared for the differences between secondary and tertiary education.
-If you are not sure what these are try talking to a Disability Liaison Officer at a University or a teacher at School.
+If you are not sure what these are, try talking to a Student Equity Adviser at the University or a teacher at School.